U.S. Route 22 in New Jersey: Phillipsburg to Annandale

 Past the Route 122 intersection, US 22 has an interchange with exit 3 of I-78 and the western endpoint of Route 173.
 From there, US 22 is concurrent with I-78 through a mountainous and rural area of western New Jersey.
 I-78/US 22 follow a six-lane freeway east through Greenwich Township, coming to a westbound exit and eastbound entrance with CR 637.
 The road turns southeast and has an eastbound exit and westbound entrance with CR 632 in Franklin Township.
 Within the ramps for this interchange, there are weigh stations in both directions.
 A short distance after this interchange, I-78/US 22 crosses the Musconetcong River into Bloomsbury, Hunterdon County.
 In Bloomsbury, the road has an interchange with Route 173.
 After this interchange, the freeway enters Bethlehem Township, with Route 173 closely running to the north of I-78/US 22.
-The road comes to a bridge over Norfolk Southern's Central Running Track line and has rest areas in both directions before it passes over Norfolk Southern's Lehigh Line and turns southeast to cross the Musconetcong Mountains.
+The road comes to a bridge over Norfolk Southern Railway's Central Running Track line and has rest areas in both directions before it passes over Norfolk Southern Railway's Lehigh Line and turns southeast to cross Musconetcong Mountain.

 The freeway turns east again and enters Union Township, coming to an interchange with CR 614 and Route 173.
 From here, I-78/US 22 continue east directly to the south of Route 173, coming to another interchange with that route as well as CR 625.
 Entering more commercial areas, Route 173 merges onto I-78/US 22 at exit 13.
 At exit 15, the highway meets an interchange with CR 513, and Route 173 splits from I-78/US 22 by heading north on CR 513.
 At this point, the freeway runs along the border of Franklin Township to the south and Clinton to the north before entirely entering Clinton and crossing the South Branch Raritan River.
 I-78/US 22 turns northeast and leaves Clinton for Clinton Township, where it has an eastbound exit and westbound entrance for Route 173 that also provides access to Route 31.
 Immediately after is the interchange with Route 31.
 At the next interchange near the community of Annandale, US 22 splits from I-78, heading closely to the south of that route.